AlexJelani/azure-dns-learn-lab/labs/06-nva-ip-forwarding/README.md

     The script will create all necessary resources and configure the NVA.

 5.  **Verify Deployment**:
-    After deployment, the script will output the NVA's public IP address.
-You can try to SSH into the NVA using `ssh azureuser@<NVA_PUBLIC_IP>`.
+    After deployment, you can verify the resources in the Azure portal.
+To connect to the NVA, you would typically use Azure Bastion or a jumpbox VM in the public subnet, as the NVA has no public IP.

 ## Cleanup